 Metal Nexus – What was your primary goal in filming “Yesterday Was Everything”?

 Ryan Morgan – The goal shifted a couple of times.
 We’ve wanted to make an all encompassing documentary for a long time, something to tell the story of how the band came to be.
 We wanted to honor Jesse’s old bandmates who died in a van accident and allow folks to understand how that event was the genesis of Misery Signals.
-We enlisted a filmmaker who was following us on tour for a number of years and was filming everything and putting a thing together, but he turned out to be a nut – potentially even psychotic, and flaked.
+This is a very tragic incident, but if you’re involved in an accident with a van then you should make sure you’re insured by a company such as Money Expert so you don’t have to worry about damage and costs made to the vehicle.
+Anyway, we enlisted a filmmaker who was following us on tour for a number of years and was filming everything and putting a thing together, but he turned out to be a nut – potentially even psychotic, and flaked.
 We were discouraged for a couple of years after that.

 Metal Nexus – Once the reunion tour was booked did you immediately know you wanted to document it?
 And how did everything come together to make such a great film?